ramezanifar/ros-windows-node/README.md

 ### Troubleshooting
 1- In Linux make sure the node created in Windows appears in rosnode list.
 2- use roswtf to see if there is any error
+3- Setting the environment variables are important.
+For example if ROS_IP is not in windows, roswtf command will give this error:

+ERROR Could not contact the following nodes:
+ /Trend

+ERROR The following nodes should be connected but aren't:
+  /talker->/listener (/chatter)
+  /listener->/rosout (/rosout)

-3- Check your Windows and Linux firewall
+4- Check your Windows and Linux firewall